 Master of Arts in Economics

-Whether you aspire to work on Wall Street or influence public policy, a Fordham master’s degree in economics will add value to your career.
+Whether you aspire to work on Wall Street or influence public policy, a Fordham M.A. in Economics will add value to your career.

 - Designed as a one-year program for full-time students

 - Late afternoon and evening courses to accommodate part-time students

 - Curriculum requires 10 courses including four core courses and six electives for a total of 30 credits

 - Courses held at the Rose Hill campus in the Bronx